Text size:

 Dr. David Scheinberg is developing immunotherapeutic drugs using monoclonal antibodies conjugated to alpha emitting elements and other toxic compounds that specifically target sites on tumor cells.

-Dr. Derek Tan uses diversity-oriented synthesis and rational drug design to identify new chemichal biology probes for studying biological systems and as potential therapeutic leads in cancer and infectious diseases.
+Dr. Derek Tan uses diversity-oriented synthesis and rational drug design to identify new chemical biology probes for studying biological systems and as potential therapeutic leads in cancer and infectious diseases.

 Dr. Miklos Toth studies how dysfunction in specific genes leads to the development and manifestation of psychiatric symptoms and conditions associated with anxiety.